surge-synthesizer/surge/doc/Developer Guide.md

 change is the best change.
 So editing a function with a variable name you don't love is OK if that variable name is in 30 other places.
 * Use spaces, not tabs
-* The code is mostly formatted with 3 space tab width, which is odd.
-If you are in a 3-space section stick to 3 spaces.
-If you are writing new code we are OK with 3 or 4.
-But code should align
+* The code is formatted with 4 spaces tab width, and we use clang-format to automatically style things as you type.
+Any and all pull requests are verified against clang-format and if a PR doesn't fit clang-format, CI will fail (linux-codequality job).
+Make sure the diffs you submit for merging are compliant to our clang-format!

 ### Naming